jacobklo/AnkiNotesCreator/Readme.md

+## This simple program is written to help convert Words in Duolingo into Anki Notes.

-The spanishWords2Json.js is designed to run in Browser.
+#### The spanishWords2Json.js is designed to run in Browser.
+#### The Json2Anki.py can be ran in python

 ### Step 0 (Optional): See bottom.